Suddenly, Twitter's biggest stakeholder is Tesla's Elon Musk

 Yet Musk has also raised the possibility, publicly before his massive and loyal Twitter following, that he could create a rival social media network.

-Industry analysts are skeptical about whether the mercurial CEO will remain on the sidelines for long.
+Industry analysts and legal experts are skeptical about whether the mercurial CEO will remain on the sidelines for long.
+Musk could begin advocating for changes at Twitter immediately if he chooses.

 In a note to investors, CFRA Analyst Angelo Zino wrote that although Musk’s intent is unclear, Twitter could be viewed as an acquisition target because the value of its shares have been falling since early last year.